-About apps and progress data in Schoolwork
+About activities and progress data in Schoolwork

-For apps that report binary information, Schoolwork displays how many students successfully completed the activity, based on their most recent attempt before the due date.
-Apps can send binary categories such as yes | no, true | false, pass | not yet, or correct | incorrect.
+For activities that report binary information (information with only two values), Schoolwork indicates if students successfully completed the activity, based on their most recent attempt.
+Activities can send binary categories such as Yes/No, True/False, Pass/Not Yet, or Correct/Incorrect.

 For all activities, Schoolwork displays the name of each student who marked the activity as done (taps Mark Done).
 For activities that don’t report progress data, no additional data is reported.

 Note: * Indicates progress data available only after your school’s IT administrator turns on the Student Progress feature in Apple School Manager.